joelawrence121/do_it/README.md

 # WIP: Do it for him/her/them image generator
 [Simpsons clip source](https://www.youtube.com/watch?v=x2mS3uDqQL4)

+Web application to create 'do it for her' variations out of uploaded images.

 Because I'm a fan of classic Simpsons (and image processing apparently!).